-APIS-core is a library that allows you to easily build tools to manage
+APIS Core is a library that allows you to easily build tools to manage

 prosopographical data.
-It is not a ready-made software solution that you
+It is not a ready-made software solution that you can

 just deploy and start working.
 The typical workflow for starting an APIS